sericks007/cognitive-toolkit-docs/articles/Speech/Home.md

 Microsoft Speech API provides you easy-to-use APIs to create powerful speech-enabled features in your applications, like voice command control, user dialog using natual speech conversation, and speech transcription and dictation.
 The Microsoft Speech API supports both *Speech to Text* and *Text to Speech* conversion.

-* **Speech to Text** APIs convert human speech to text that can be used as input or commands to control your application.
+* **Speech to Text** API converts human speech to text that can be used as input or commands to control your application.
-* **Text to Speech** APIs convert text to audio streams that can be played back to the user of your application.
+* **Text to Speech** API converts text to audio streams that can be played back to the user of your application.

 ## Speech to text (speech recognition)
-The *Speech to Text* APIs *transcribe* audio streams into text that your application can display to the user or act upon as command input.
-The *Speech To Text* APIs come in two flavors.
+The *Speech to Text* API *transcribes* audio streams into text that your application can display to the user or act upon as command input.
+The *Speech To Text* API provides developers an easy way to integrate Microsoft speech reconition technologies into their applications.

-Highlight features:
 * Supports many spoken languages in multiple dialects.
 For the full list of supported languages in each recognition mode, see [Recognition Languages](api-reference-rest/bingvoicerecognition.md#recognition-language).
 * Applies powerful speech recognition technolgoies that are used by Cortana, Office Dictation, Office Translator, and other Microsoft products.